-Muslim women stand with victims of Westminster terror attack
+Muslim women stand with Westminster victims

 The women, many of whom wore blue to symbolize peace, were joined by supporters who stood in silence for five minutes as Big Ben struck 4 p.m.

-Three people died and dozens were injured when lone attacker Khalid Masood rammed a car into pedestrians on the bridge, before crashing his vehicle and fatally stabbing an on-duty police officer in the grounds of Parliament.
+Four days prior, lone attacker Khalid Masood rammed a car into pedestrians on the bridge, killing three and leaving dozens injured.

+He crashed the vehicle before later stabbing an on-duty police officer in the grounds of Parliament.

 Masood was shot dead by police at the scene.
 A fourth victim died later in the week, when his life support was withdrawn.